csreyes/leadgen-form-builder/llm.md

                   </h4>
                   <p className="text-sm text-gray-600">
                     This panel appears after submission.
-Reassure the user that their information is received and highlight what's next.
+Reassure the user that their information is received and highlight what&apos;s next.
                   </p>

                   <div className="space-y-2">